Overview

 Voter Education Workshops

-To ensure all eligible Placer County registered voters are able to cast their ballots independently and privately, the Placer County Elections Office conducted language and accessibility workshops for voters who may need additional assistance.
+To ensure all eligible Placer County registered voters are able to cast their ballots independently and privately, the Placer County Elections Office conducts voter education workshops for those voters who may need additional assistance, though all interested parties are welcome to attend.
+The workshops cover a variety of topics and information, though there is a special focus on voter accessibility and language assistance.

-The Elections Office hosted five individual voter workshops prior to the November 5, 2024 General Election.
+The Elections Office also hosted voter workshops prior to both the November 5, 2024 General Election and the March 5, 2024 Primary Election.
 Listed below are the recordings of the workshops in the languages specified.

 Recordings of November 5, 2024 General Workshops